Ciaran1981/geospatial-learn/docs/quickstart.rst

 The following code will stack a set of Sentinel 2 (S2) bands into a single raster.
 The code uses the module 'geodata', which has a range of functions for manipulating raster data.
 I have used a genuine S2 path here hence the extreme length of the string!

+The function automatically names the stacked raster and saves it in the granule folder.

 .. code-block:: python